 Jennifer Lopez Just Wore the Most Elegant Dress Trend of 2024

-Fit-and-flare dresses began their resurgence last year, and the trend shows no signs of slowing down.
-Lopez opted for a dark gray Dior shirtdress that cinched in at the waist and flared out at the skirt.
+Fit-and-flare dresses (in other words, dresses that are fitted around the bust and waist and flare out at or just below the hips) began their resurgence last year, and the trend shows no signs of slowing down.
+Lopez opted for a dark-grey Dior shirtdress that cinched in at the waist and flared out at the skirt.
 With elegance still being the overarching theme in fashion this season, I don't think you'll regret adding this trend to your closet.
 So with that, keep scrolling to shop elegant fit-and-flare dresses for yourself.

 On Jennifer Lopez: Dior dress; Charlotte Olympia shoes